meranti-web3/nyc-condo/README.md

 This is an Apache 2.0 open source license.
 You may reuse this under those terms.

-This project was initially created by Meranti Sàrl, a blockchain consulting firm in France. https://meranti.fr.
+This project was created by Meranti Sàrl, a Web3 consulting firm in France. https://meranti.fr.